Frequently Asked Questions about ABS.Stat Beta

 Q9.
 How can I learn more about using ABS.Stat?

-The instructional ABS.Stat User Guide will help you to become familiar with the functionality and features of ABS.Stat.
-The release of ABS.Stat Beta will introduce you to multi-dimensional data cubes and give you the chance to learn more and interact further with ABS.Stat.
+The ABS.Stat Web Browser User Guide will help you to become familiar with the functionality and features of ABS.Stat.